alexcarpenter/alexcarpenter-11ty/src/posts/2019-03-11-random-item-array.md

 ---
 The other week I was working on a [side project](https://github.com/alexcarpenter/standup-starter) where I needed to consecutively return a random item from an array via a button click.

-So to start, I first created a function that returns a random item from an array.
+To do this, will first create a function that returns a random item from an array.

 ```js
 function randomItem(arr) {